 Alex Waltner, author of Swedish Nomad says about Cinque Terre”

 “Cinque Terre is definitely one of the best Italian destinations to go.
 Here await various hiking paths, picturesque villages with lots of history and of course delicious food!
-The hiking paths are moderate or easy, which is suitable for families travelling together.
+The hiking paths are moderate or easy, which is suitable for families traveling together.
 You can choose the difficulty level as there are different paths to choose.
 What they all have in common is the breathtaking views of the five villages Vernazza, Monterosso, Corniglia, Riomaggiore and Manarola.
 When you go to Manarola, make sure to make a stop at the restaurant called Nessun Dorma.
 Here you can eat delicious bruschettas while having the best view over the village.
 Along the hiking paths, you can also stop and have a picnic in the nature.
 We brought our own wine, some fresh tomatoes, pizza and some soda as well.
-Make sure to schedule enough time though, and bring water too as well as proper shoes!”
+Make sure to schedule enough time, though, and bring water too as well as proper shoes!”

 Chrysoula Manika, author of Travel Passionate

 If there is something all children love unconditionally, that is Gelato, the famous Italian ice cream that is appreciated all over the world.
-Families with children can enjoy an amazing trip to the Carpigiani museum in Bologna and have the little ones learn how to make their favourite Gelato!
-There is a one day course created in collaboration with Gelato University that will engage kids in the process of making Gelato and develop their creativity as well.
+Families with children can enjoy an amazing trip to the Carpigiani museum in Bologna and have the little ones learn how to make their favorite Gelato!
+There is a one-day course created in collaboration with Gelato University that will engage kids in the process of making Gelato and develop their creativity as well.
 During your family day trip to the Carpigiani museum, you will enjoy a complete tour of the history of this delicious dessert and a session of tasting the best Gelato in the world.
 For the little chefs that want to learn how to make Gelato, there will be an apron and a hat to wear as well as a variety of ingredients to use.
 And to complete the day in a glorious way, kids will receive diplomas that will prove their new skills.

-Sharon Gourlay, author of Melbourne Family
+Sharon Gourlay, author of Dive into Malaysia

 Pisa is a fabulous place to visit with kids especially if they have seen pictures of its most famous attraction before.
-There is always something extra exciting about visiting a well known landmark and your kids will love their first glance in real life of the Leaning Tower of Pisa.
+There is always something extra exciting about visiting a well-known landmark and your kids will love their first glance in real life of the Leaning Tower of Pisa.

-There are other attractions worth visiting on this site as well and Pisa itself is nice to wander around although the tower is always going to be the highlight.
+There are other attractions worth visiting on this site as well, and Pisa itself is nice to wander around, although the tower is always going to be the highlight.
 We liked it so much we have been twice!
-The last time in January which is a great time to go as the crowds are so much less than when we went in summer.
+The last time in January, which is a great time to go as the crowds are so much less than when we went in summer.
 It makes it so much easier to explore and take the silly compulsory staged photos of holding up the tower.
 Taking those photos was particularly a hit with our kids.
 Note that kids must be over 8 to climb to the top of the tower.

 Jessy Lipperts, author of Planet Pilgrims

-So off we went with my then 2 year old daughter to visit the birthplace of Pinocchio.
+So off we went with my then 2-year-old daughter to visit the birthplace of Pinocchio.
 We were holidaying at a seaside village south of Pisa so it was a bit of a drive to get there.
 I don’t mind driving and I thought it would be great fun for my daughter to visit this fun but also historical place, something unique.

 It was totally Italian, like there were no signs in English and I think we were the only international visitors.
-Our biggest challenge was that Rosie wasn’t happy seeing the long noses and all the dressed up people.
+Our biggest challenge was that Rosie wasn’t happy seeing the long noses and all the dressed-up people.
 She was very scared and our visit to the park was cut short, unfortunately.